 Throughout his career he aspired to teach.
 An educator in EMS and Fire and was a very active American Heart Association in BLS and ACLS instructor.
 He has taught for The American Heart Association, The Red Cross, Palm Beach State College and JFK Medical Center’s Education Department, in Lantana Florida.

 Since 2008 he has helped to create awareness on the epidemic issue of fire service related cancer and is a founding co-director of the organization F.A.C.E.
 Firefighters Attacking the Cancer Epidemic.
 That organization formed an foundational partnership with Sylvester Comprehensive Cancer Center when they launched their Firefighter Cancer Initiative (F.C.I.) in 2014.
 Through intense coordination, their Palm Beach County Fire Rescue team helped to launch the first 14 independent firefighter cancer studies of the F.C.I.

 Chief Eaton serves as a Director for the Florida Firefighters Safety and Health Collaborative (FFSHC), which focuses in the areas of: firefighter cancer prevention, health and fitness, mental wellness, and firefighter safety.
-Through the FFSHC, Chief Eaton and his Co-Chair Ret.
-Division Chief Vicki Sheppard were able to expand the F.A.C.E.
-Team concept to a statewide F.A.C.E.
-Team in November of 2016.
-Under the leadership of Chief Eaton that team is comprised of 25 fire service leaders from Jacksonville to Miami with a primary focus on firefighter cancer prevention and best practice recommendations.
+Through the FFSHC, Chief Eaton and his Co-Director Ret.
+Division Chief Vicki Sheppard they have expanded the F.A.C.E.
+Team concept from a statewide F.A.C.E.
+Team in November of 2016 to the now National Team.
+Under the leadership of Chief Eaton that team is comprised of over 50 fire service leaders from Jacksonville / Pan Handle to Miami with a primary focus on firefighter cancer prevention and best practice recommendations.